dalision/dalision.github.io/index.md

 ## Hello 👋!

-I am Yusheng Dai, a second-year M.S. student at [NERC-SLIP](http://nelslip.ustc.edu.cn/main.htm), [University of Science and Technology of China](https://en.ustc.edu.cn), working with [Prof. JunDu](https://scholar.google.com/citations?user=iHb6ScQAAAAJ&hl=zh-CN) and [Prof. Chin-hui Lee](https://scholar.google.com.hk/citations?hl=zh-CN&user=k4k05hcAAAAJ).
-I obtained my Bachelor’s Degree of Engineering from Sichuan University in June 2022.
+I am Yusheng Dai, a final-year M.S. student in [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn), under the guidance of [Prof. JunDu](http://staff.ustc.edu.cn/~jundu/) and [Prof. Chin-hui Lee]( https://users.ece.gatech.edu/~chl/).
+Starting June 2025, I will be pursuing my Ph.D. at Monash University in Australia under the supervision of [Prof. Jianfei Cai](https://jianfei-cai.github.io) and [Prof. Qiuhong Ke]( https://research.monash.edu/en/persons/qiuhong-ke).
+I obtained my Bachelor’s Degree of Cyber Engineering from Sichuan University in June 2022.

-My research interests now are controllable audio generation based on given video&text, audio-visual speech recognition and time series analysic on finacial scenario.
+My prior research primarily focuses on video, integrating both visual and audio streams while emphasizing their complementarity, alignment, and transitions across semantic and temporal dimensions.
+These work can be simply divided into two main categories.
+The early work, beginning in 2022, focus on audio-visual discriminative models related to talking-face videos in noisy, multi-speaker scenarios, such as Audio-Visual Speech Recognition (AVSR).
+More recently, since 2023, my research has shifted toward more flexible and high-quality audio and music generation, emphasizing atomic controllability and consistency in combination, guided by text or silent video.

 {% include_relative _includes/news.md %}
 {% include_relative _includes/publications.md %}